Last Updated on August 7, 2022 by admins

 Water Bath Or Bain-marie

 Bain-marie is a common method in baking to ensure that you cooked your desserts evenly without surface cracks.
 If you like a creamy cheesecake with a perfect texture, then I recommend using a bain-marie.

 In that regard, wrap your baking pan in foil.
 Then, place it inside a bigger pan with hot water.
 Because of that, ensure not to fill it with too much water; an inch of hot water is enough.

-Also, this technique produces the creamiest cheesecakes and fix undercooked ones.
+Also, this technique produces the creamiest cheesecakes and fixes undercooked ones.
 Even though this technique proves successful at times, never re-bake your cheesecake.
 The main reason is that the chances of ruining it are very high.

 My Cheesecake Is Runny In The Middle: Slow Cooking

 Another option for you is to simply put your cheesecake back in the oven; however, be extra careful not to overbake it.
 To do this, set your oven at a low temperature.
 Afterward, allow your cheesecake to slow-cook to reach 150 degrees Fahrenheit in the center.
 With that, the process should not take longer than 15 to 30 minutes.
 Finally, make sure to check every 5 minutes.